Accommodation: Pullman Albert Park Hotel

-To cut a long story short, it took 2 more attempts before Max got his vegetarian omelette!
+To cut a long story short, it took 2 more attempts before Paul got his vegetarian omelette!
 OMG!

 Twice the staff apologized so bonus points to them for that.
 After that incident it felt like they were even more attentive with their service to us… especially after they saw me taking photos of the buffet breakfast area!

 OK, that aside… Here’s a couple of plates of other things we ate…

 And we also ate quite a bit of food from these sections…